SoftUni/Programming-Basics-Book-JS-EN/chapter-09-problems-for-champions.md

 ### Hints and Guidelines

-As every problem, we start the solution by **reading and processing the input data**:
+Like every problem, we start the solution by **reading and processing the input data**:

 ![](/assets/chapter-9-1-images/03.Five-special-letters-01.png)